Multilevel Richardson-Romberg extrapolation: Introduction

 To compare the two methods \MLMC and \MLRR, we consider the following optimization problem: minimizing the global simulation cost (of one estimator) subject to the constraint that the resulting $\L^2$--error or root mean squared error (RMSE) must be lower than a prescribed $\varepsilon > 0$.
 We solve the problem step by step for both estimators (in fact for a more general unifying class of estimators).
-The first stage is a stratification procedure to minimize the \emph{effort estimator} (product of the variance by the complexity) to optimally dispatch the $N_j$ across all level.
-Doing so we are able to specify the initial bias parameter $h$ and the depth level parameter $R$ as a function of $\varepsilon$ and structural fixed parameters ($\alpha$, $\beta$, $V_1$, $\var(Y_0)$).
-A light preprocessing makes possible to optimize the choice of the root $M \ge 2$ of the refiners $n_j$, $j=1,\dots, R$.
+In the first stage, we minimize the \emph{effort} of the estimator (product of its variance by its complexity) to optimally dispatch the $N_j$ across all levels (it can be viewed as a stratification procedure).
+Doing so, we are able to specify the initial bias parameter $h$ and the depth level $R$ as functions of $\varepsilon$ and the structural parameters ($\alpha$, $\beta$, $V_1$, $\var(Y_0)$).
+A light preprocessing makes possible to optimize the choice of the root $M$ of the refiners.
 Basically (see Theorem~\ref{prop:asympReps}), the numerical cost of the \MLRR estimator implemented with these optimal parameters (depending on $\varepsilon$) and denoted $\Cost(\text{\MLRR})$ satisfies